 Moving Forward began with a multi-faceted research project to create a set of frames and messages that were found to be most effective in changing the tone of conversations around reproductive health and other health issues, without compromising support for abortion rights.
 As advocacy for reproductive and other health issues have evolved, the Moving Forward project successfully worked in different campaigns pushing for women’s access to a full range of health care.
 To learn more about the Moving Forward project, please read the case study on Reframing the Reproductive Rights Dialogue.

-In early 2012 the WDN Reproductive Health Circle partnered with a new online organizing entity, UltraViolet.
-WDN’s Reproductive Health Circle was UltraViolet’s first funder, helping to catalyze the online organizing community that is now more than 500,000 members nationwide.
-WDN’s ability to be nimble and provide early support was critical to their success, and UltraViolet’s work in three areas reproductive health and justice, women’s economic security, and domestic violence/criminal justice has far exceeded our expectations.
+WDN’s Reproductive Health Circle was UltraViolet’s first funder, helping to catalyze the online organizing community that is now over half a million members nationwide.
+WDN’s ability to be nimble and provide early support was critical to their success, and UltraViolet’s work in reproductive health and justice, women’s economic security, and domestic violence/criminal justice has far exceeded our expectations.
 UltraViolet has been a leading voice on a number of high-profile campaigns over the last two years, including getting Rick Ross dropped from Reebok’s sponsorship, and helping Janet Yellen to become the first woman to head up the Federal Reserve.